asad-cuet/NeuroLab-Api/README.md

-# Attenlytics
+# Attenlytics-API

 ## Description

-**Attenlytics** is a web application built with Laravel, designed to analyze the **attention** and **relaxation states** of participants using brainwave data.
+**Attenlytics-API** is a web application built with Laravel, designed to analyze the **attention** and **relaxation states** of participants using brainwave data with software **Attenlytics**.
 The software helps in monitoring and evaluating cognitive states in real-time, useful for research and productivity analysis.

 ## Features